Bayesian reconstruction of primordial perturbations from induced gravitational waves: Acknowledgements

 \section{Acknowledgements}

 We thank Sukannya Bhattacharya, Jonas El Gammal, Gabriele Franciolini, Juan Garcia-Bellido, Jan Hamann, Marco Peloso, and David Wands for useful discussions.
 We are partially funded by the STFC grants ST/T000813/1 and ST/X000648/1.
 A.G. is supported by the UKRI AIMLAC CDT, funded by grant EP/S023992/1.
 We also acknowledge the support of the Supercomputing Wales project, which is part-funded by the European Regional Development Fund (ERDF) via Welsh Government.
 For the purpose of open access, the authors have applied a Creative Commons Attribution licence to any Author Accepted Manuscript version arising.
-Research Data Access Statement: No new data were generated for this manuscript.
+Research Data Access Statement: The code used to generate the mock data and run the analysis is available at \cite{Ameek94SIGWInverse}.

 \begin{appendix}